-- The COVID-19 pandemic, including variants, has had and is expected to continue to have, and similar health epidemics could in the future have, an adverse impact on our business, operations, and the markets and communities in which we and our clients, members and providers operate. - We may fail to meet our publicly announced guidance or other expectations about our business and future operating results, which would cause our stock price to decline. - The fertility market in which we participate is competitive, and if we do not continue to compete effectively, our results of operations could be harmed. - Our business depends on our ability to retain our existing clients and increase the adoption of our services within our client base.
+- The ongoing COVID-19 pandemic, including variants, has had and is expected to continue to have, and similar health epidemics or pandemics could in the future have, an adverse impact on our business, operations, and the markets and communities in which we and our clients, members and providers operate. - We may fail to meet our publicly announced guidance or other expectations about our business and future operating results, which would cause our stock price to decline. - The fertility market in which we participate is competitive, and if we do not continue to compete effectively, our results of operations could be harmed. - Our business depends on our ability to retain our existing clients and increase the adoption of our services within our client base.
 Any failure to do so would harm our business, financial condition and results of operations. - Our largest clients account for a significant portion of our revenue and a significant number of our clients are in the technology industry.
-The loss of one or more of these clients, changes to pricing terms with these clients or changes within the technology industry could negatively impact our business, financial condition and results of operations. - If we are unable to attract new clients, our business, financial condition and results of operations would be adversely affected. - A significant change in the utilization of our solutions could have an adverse effect on our business, financial condition and results of operations. - We have a history of operating losses and may not sustain profitability in the future. - We have a limited operating history with our current platform of solutions, which makes it difficult to predict our future results of operations. - Changes in the health insurance market could harm our business, financial condition and results of operations. - The health benefits industry may be subject to negative publicity, which could adversely affect our business, financial condition and results of operations. - If our computer systems, or those of our provider clinics, specialty pharmacies or other downstream vendors, lag, fail or suffer security breaches, we may incur a material disruption of our services, which could materially impact our business and the results of operations. - Our business depends on our ability to maintain our Center of Excellence network of high-quality fertility specialists and other healthcare providers.
-If we are unable to do so, our future growth would be limited and our business, financial condition and results of operations would be harmed. - If we fail to maintain an efficient pharmacy distribution network or if there is a disruption to our network of specialty pharmacies, our business, financial condition and results of operations could suffer. - We operate in a highly regulated industry and must comply with a significant number of complex and evolving requirements.
+The loss of one or more of these clients, changes to pricing terms with these clients or changes within the technology industry could negatively impact our business, financial condition and results of operations. - If we are unable to attract new clients, our business, financial condition and results of operations would be adversely affected. - A significant change in the level or the mix of the utilization of our solutions could have an adverse effect on our business, financial condition and results of operations. - We have a limited operating history with our current platform of solutions, which makes it difficult to predict our future results of operations. - We have a history of operating losses and may not sustain profitability in the future. - Changes or developments in the health insurance markets in the United States, including passage and implementation of a law to create a single-payer or government-run health insurance program, could materially and adversely harm our business and operating results. - The health benefits industry may be subject to negative publicity, which could adversely affect our business, financial condition and results of operations. - If our information technology systems, or those of our provider clinics, specialty pharmacies or other downstream vendors, lag, fail or suffer security breaches, we may incur a material disruption of our services or suffer a loss or inappropriate disclosure of confidential information, which could materially impact our business and the results of operations. - Our business depends on our ability to maintain our Center of Excellence network of high-quality fertility specialists and other healthcare providers.
+If we are unable to do so, our future growth would be limited and our business, financial condition and results of operations would be harmed. - Our growth depends in part on the success of our strategic relationships with, and monitoring of, third parties, including channel partners, vendors and insurance carriers.

-• The healthcare regulatory and political framework is uncertain and evolving.
+- If we fail to maintain an efficient pharmacy distribution network or if there is a disruption to our network of specialty pharmacies, our business, financial condition and results of operations could suffer. - We operate in a highly regulated industry and must comply with a significant number of complex and evolving legal and regulatory requirements. - The healthcare regulatory and political framework is uncertain and evolving.
 Recent and future developments in the healthcare industry could have an adverse impact on our business, financial condition and results of operations.